Cherry chocolate brownies with fresh cherries and topped with chocolate cream.

-- Mix together the flour, cocoa powder and baking powder.
+- Mix the flour, cocoa powder, and baking powder.
 Set aside.

-- Cube the butter and give it to a small saucepan.
-Let it melt slowly on very low heat.
+- Melt butter: Cube the butter and melt slowly on very low heat.

-- Give the chocolate to the melted butter and stir until the mixture is smooth.
+- Combine: Add the chocolate to the melted butter and stir until smooth.
 Don't let the mixture get too hot, remove it from the heat if it gets too hot.

-- Give the eggs, sugar and salt to a bowl and mix with a hand mixer for about 5 minutes or until the mixture is thick.
+- Place the eggs, sugar, and salt in a bowl and mix with a hand mixer for about 5 minutes or until thick.